 Indonesia Wants to Make Halal Tourism a Thing

 There are two fundamental reasons for this.
-First, the halal industry has now expanded beyond the traditionally-known scope of the food sector.
-Halal products today include cosmetics, pharmaceuticals, toiletries, and penetrate into the service industry, such as Islamic financing, logistics, tourism, marketing, travel agents, and mass media.
-Second, the Muslim market share is very large, with total followers of around 1.8 billion people.
-However, the halal market is non-exclusive to Muslims.
+First, the halal industry has now expanded beyond food.
+Halal products now include cosmetics, pharmaceuticals, and toiletries and penetrate into Islamic financing, tourism, and mass media.
+Second, the Muslim share of the market is exceptionally large, around 1.8 billion people.
+However, the halal market is not exclusive to Muslims.

-Basically, the halal industry has received attention from both the government and domestic industry players in Indonesia.
-This is evident by the holding of the International Halal Lifestyle Conference last October by Bank Indonesia (BI) as a business forum to help unlock Indonesia’s potential in the global halal industry chain.
-However, as cited by the Jakarta Post, Anwar Bashori, Bank Indonesia’s Sharia finance director said, “However, today we are still consumers.
-Indonesia needs to be a position to become a producer of halal products…And that we (still) don’t have a regulation to establish a halal ecosystem.”
+The halal industry has received attention from both the government and domestic industry players in Indonesia.
+This is evident by the hosting of the International Halal Lifestyle Conference last October by Indonesia’s central bank as a business forum to help unlock Indonesia’s potential in the global halal industry chain.
+However, Anwar Bashori, an Indonesian economist with the central bank, said, “Today we are still consumers.
+Indonesia needs to be in a position to become a producer of halal products…And that we (still) don’t have a regulation to establish a halal ecosystem.”

 It is unfortunate that despite having such a large Muslim population with a strong economy, Indonesia is only ranked 11th on the Islamic finance development indicator.
 It lags behind Malaysia which came in first.
 It is hoped that, with the support of many parties, Indonesia can gain ground.
 Considering that 13% of the world’s Muslim population, estimated to be around 207 million individuals are situated in the region, Indonesia could emerge as a major producer of halal products in addition to supplying its domestic market.